Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

-The interaction of electrons with the sample can result in an X-ray generation that can be detected by the camera.
-It results in very bright pixels in the images, therefore x-ray peaks are an undesired effect to be corrected.
+The interaction of electrons with the sample can generate X-rays.
+They can be detected by the camera, and identified in the images as very bright pixels.
+Therefore, the X-ray peaks are an unwanted effect that should be corrected.
 The protocol `imod - Xray eraser` allows to remove these bright points.
-The input will be the movie aligned tilt series.
-It can be executed with default parameters.
+The input will be a tilt series (output of the movie alignment).
+This protocol also can be executed with default parameters.

 ![FormXrayEraser](figures/XrayEraser.png)